 Research Record: Data, document, computer file, or any other written or non-written account or object that reasonably may be expected to provide evidence or information regarding the proposed, conducted, or reported research that constitutes the subject of an allegation of research misconduct.
 A research record includes, but is not limited to, grant or contract applications, whether funded or unfunded; grant or contract progress and other reports; laboratory notebooks; notes; correspondence; videos; photographs; X-ray film; slides; biological materials; computer files and printouts; manuscripts and publications; equipment use logs; laboratory procurement records; animal facility records; human and animal subject protocols; consent forms; medical charts; and patient research files.

 Respondent: Person against whom an allegation of research misconduct is directed or the person whose actions are the subject of the inquiry or investigation.
 There can be more than one respondent in any inquiry or investigation.

 Retaliation: Any action that adversely affects the employment or other institutional status of a complainant that is taken by the university or an employee because the complainant has, in good faith, made an allegation of research misconduct or of inadequate institutional response thereto or has cooperated in good faith with an investigation of such allegation.

 A. Research Integrity Officer

-The university’s Executive Vice President for Academic and Research Affairs (EVPARA) will serve as the university’s Research Integrity Officer (RIO).
+The university’s Executive Vice President & Chief Academic Officer will serve as the university’s Research Integrity Officer (RIO).
 The RIO will have the primary responsibility for implementation of the procedures set forth in this appendix.

 The RIO will appoint the inquiry and investigation committees and ensure that necessary and appropriate expertise is secured to carry out a thorough and authoritative evaluation of the relevant evidence in an inquiry or investigation.
 The RIO will also make every effort to ensure that confidentiality is maintained to the extent possible.